gpac/gpac/README.md

 - *gpac/src/scenegraph/* scene Graph API (MPEG4/VRML/X3D/SVG) - BIFS/VRML/X3D nodes are generated using gpac/applications/generators/*
 - *gpac/src/terminal/* client application engine.
 This is a simple wrapper around the filter engine of GPAC.
 - *gpac/src/utils/* all generic objects used throughout the lib (list, bitstream, thread, mutex...).
 The OS specific files are prefixed os_* .
 Porting libgpac to new platforms usually means porting only these files and updating the makefile
 - *gpac/tests/* tests suite for GPAC.
-See gpac/tests/README.md

 For more information, visit:
 - the GPAC website: http://gpac.io